-May 2021: In Chapter 2, Getting Started, Section 2.3 changed from Instrument Operational Test to Turning the Instrument On.
-Section 2.5 now Instrument Operational Test.
-Created new Section 2.4 Instrument Diagnostics to define possible error messages on power up including date, cal due, and definition resets.
+May 2021: In Chapter 2, Getting Started, created new section for Instrument Diagnostics to define possible error messages on power up including date, cal due, and definition resets.
 Defined the maximum display values for both the COUNT and DOSE modes of operation.
 Removed a reference to click audio when Sigma audio is selected in COUNT mode and CNT Audio Mode is enabled given that no audio will be heard.
 Changed loss of count screen to reflect proper screen which flashes affected units instead of 000s.
 Added definition of the maximum configurable screen value in Detector Over Max.
 In Chapter 3, Specifications, changed explanation of Zero Protection.
-Also added "plus 3 seconds" to ON/AUD, added "for Model 3078i only" for Detector, and changed 0 to 115.625 days to 0 to approximately 31.68 years under LAMP/MODE - all under User Controls.
 In Chapter 4, Setup Mode, changed real time clock reading to 3 digits.
-For Log 3 changed it to Location Mode 3 instead of Location ID to let user know that value is specific to Mode 3 datalogging.
-Made other minor changes to Parameters table.
-On page 41, added "Bypass All" as the fourth protect mode.
 In Chapter 5, Datalogging, clarified operation of 1/4 second audio indication when the Datalog Table is full.
-In Appendix A Section A.3.2 updated to 7 steps from 5 steps.